dean-chin-altimetrik/platform-github-actions/.github/actions/jira-rel-scope/README.md

 1. **Upsert mode**: Validates a Jira issue is type `REL-SCOPE`, parses the ADF description table, and can add/update a row for a Component/Branch.
 2. **Lookup mode**: Searches for REL-SCOPE tickets in a specific project and state, then validates if a component exists with the correct release branch.
+3. **Validate-Upsert-Prereqs mode**: Checks all prerequisites for upsert operations without performing the upsert.
+Useful for early validation before branch creation.
+4. **Get-State mode**: Retrieves the current status of a Jira ticket for workflow logic.

 ## Commands